danger/danger.systems/README.md

 rake serve
 ```

+#### plugins.json

+The master list of all plugins to show in Danger, right now it is just the name of your plugin on rubygems.
+We'll be checking for whether it pass when you run `danger plugin lint` in the dir, so please take the time to add all the extra metadata.

 ### webhooks.danger.systems

 This is a semi-perpetual web service, whose job is to listen out for webhook notificatiosn for new tags on any danger-plugin.